KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

   This was used to check that the code, GGL_shear_ratio_test_zall.py, could correctly fit the alpha-per-lens bin when the option to include extra parameters to model magnification was turned on in that code.

+## Additional ascii files - data from Table 1 of Giblin et al. (2020)
+ - **mbias_perbin_mean_err.asc**: This contains the multiplicative shear bias and its uncertainty, for each of the 5 redshift bins used in the cosmic shear analysis.
+This is used by GGL_shear_ratio_test_zall.py to bias the gamma_t if specified to do so in that code.
+ - **sigma_e_AllBlinds.asc**: This contains the standard deviations of the Gaussian distribution of galaxy ellipticities, per reshift bin and per blind.
+This is used by GGL_shear_ratio_test_zall.py to produce an analytical estimate of the gamma_t covariance matrix if specified to do so in that code.
+ - **nofz_shifts_perbin_mean_err.asc**: This contains the mean n(z) shift and its error per redshift bin.
+This is read in by Dls_over_Ds.py and used to shift the n(z)'s before calculating the luminosity distance ratios, if specified to do so by the input arguments to that code.

   [1]: https://arxiv.org/pdf/2007.01845.pdf "Giblin et al."